 Kari Voutinainen: When things happen like this, it’s proof that you’ve done a good job and that it’s simply right.

-What customer profile did you favour?
+What customer profile did you prioritise?

 - Julien Tornare, Kari Voutilainen and Aurel Bacs

 J. T.: By knowing our customers.
 We know that they are lovers of this type of product and not people who need to sell their watch one or two years later to earn another 100,000 francs.
 I hope they will keep them for life.
 And that’s exactly the spirit of Kari’s clients.
 We didn’t do this project for financial reasons – otherwise we wouldn’t have done it – but for the love of fine watchmaking.

 It gives the impression that the Zenith manufacture is a huge Ali Baba’s cave, filled with treasures just waiting to be discovered!